SharveshGuru/MPloyChek-CodeChallenge/README.md

 # MPloyChek Code Challenge

 ## Project Overview
-This is a Single Page Application (SPA) developed for the MPloyChek Software Intern position code challenge.
-The application demonstrates user authentication, role-based access control, and user management capabilities using Angular 12+ and Node.js/TypeScript.
+This is a Single Page Application (SPA) developed for the code challenge presented by MPloyChek for the Software Intern postion.
+The application demonstrates user authentication, role-based access control, and user management capabilities using Angular and Node.js with Express.js.

 ## Key Features
 - **Authentication System**